Learning Two Languages at Once? Here Are 16 Tips You’ve Gotta Use

 Plus, progressing more quickly at one of the two languages you’re working on will help stave off the feeling of running in place that can occasionally creep up on two-at-a-time language learners.
 It’s easier to stay motivated when you can see your progress.

-Learning multiple languages at once is an exercise in time management.
-It’s a tightrope act that only works if you do some planning in advance.
+Learning multiple languages at once only works if you do some planning in advance.

 Before you start studying, figure out exactly how you’re going to divide your time between the languages you’re tackling.
 If you have a priority language, devote most of your time to that one, and choose to study it during the times you have the most energy and focus.

-Your goal should not be to “become a polyglot.”
-Instead, it should be to become bilingual in each individual language you intend to learn.
-If fluency is your ultimate goal, don’t start learning new languages just to bump up your numbers.
+Your goal should be to become bilingual in each individual language you intend to learn.

 • Learning Spanish so that you can understand Flamenco lyrics